 How Homeopathy Can Help Reduce Reliance on Antibiotics

 Studies show that homeopathic medicine is an effective way of helping reduce frequency and severity of various types of infections.
 Due to lack of funding, homeopathic research is still in its infancy.
 Nevertheless, research that is available shows that homeopathy can safely resolve many conditions normally treated with antibiotics.
 Homeopathy has been shown to be effective as a viable alternative to antibiotic use for the following conditions:

 Most real-world outcome studies in adults and children,132–137 but not all,28 show that homeopathy substantially lowers costs.5,132 Trichard et al compared pharmacoeconomics of homeopathy vs antibiotic treatment strategies in 499 French children with recurrent acute rhinopharyngitis.135 They found that homeopathy significantly reduced the number and severity of respiratory tract infections.

 Overuse of antibiotics has led to major healthcare problems.
 Antibiotic-resistant bacteria are just the tip of the iceberg.
 They are also affecting the health of our gut bacteria, thereby contributing to the obesity epidemic.
 Yes, antibiotics can make us fat.

-My holistic health care services rely on optimizing your body’s self-healing abilities.
+At Full Circle Healing Ottawa, my holistic health care services rely on optimizing your body’s self-healing abilities.
 A healthy lifestyle, emphasizing home-made food and avoiding sugar, can help address this problem.
 Use of homeopathic medicine is also a lifestyle choice.
 To help build resistance to infections, homeopathy offers a smart and low-cost alternative to antibiotics.
 It can help diminish the overuse of antibiotics by making us healthier, with no harmful side-effects.